The Law and the Lady (1951 film): Plot

-Jane Hoskins (Garson) has worked most of her life as a lady's maid and is currently employed by Lord Minden (Wilding) and his haughty wife Lady Sybil Minden.
-Lord Minden's younger twin brother, The Honourable Nigel Duxbury (Wilding) received only ten thousand pounds to his brother's five million because his brother was born five minutes before him and is therefore seen as being the elder sibling in the eyes of the law.
+Jane Hoskins is a handmaiden employed by Lord Minden and his haughty wife Lady Sybil Minden.
+Lord Minden's younger twin brother Nigel Duxbury received only a small fraction of his brother's share of the family fortune because his brother was born just five minutes earlier than he.
 Having squandered his money, Nigel sneaks into his brother's home and steals Lady Minden's earrings.
-Lady Minden accuses her maid Jane of the theft until Nigel steps forward and claims responsibility.
-Jane is angry at being wrongly accused of theft by her employer and decides to quit her job and make her way into high society.
+Lady Minden accuses Jane of the theft until Nigel claims responsibility.
+Angry at the false accusation, Jane quits her job.

-Nigel is impressed by Jane's attitude and, after securing the earrings in return for never bothering his brother again, he offers to take Jane out for an evening of fine dining.
-Together they unintentionally con a wealthy gentleman into believing that Jane is a wealthy widow, the Lady Lovely, and that she collects donations for a fictional Egyptian charity called The Nile Fund.
-At the end of the night, one hundred pounds wealthier, Jane makes a business arrangement with Nigel that the two of them should work together as confidence tricksters.
+Nigel is impressed by Jane's attitude and shares an evening of fine dining with her.
+They unintentionally cause a wealthy man to believe that Jane is a wealthy widow, the Lady Lovely, and that she collects donations for a fictional Egyptian charity called The Nile Fund.
+After receiving £100 from the man, Jane and Nigel agree to work together as confidence tricksters.

-Jane and Nigel travel to Monte Carlo, San Remo and Shanghai, where they cheat at gambling and are repeatedly asked by the authorities to leave the country.
-Eventually they make their way to San Francisco, where Nigel suggests they move into jewelry theft.
-Nigel gets himself a job as a butler named 'Hoskin's in the house of society queen Julia Wortin (Marjorie Main), and Jane befriends Mrs Wortin, and is invited to the Wortin home as a guest.
-The two partners plan to lift Julia's diamond necklace during their stay.
+Jane and Nigel travel to Monte Carlo, Sanremo and Shanghai, where they cheat at gambling and are asked to leave each country.
+In San Francisco, Nigel suggests that they focus on jewelry theft.
+Nigel takes a job as a butler at the house of society queen Julia Wortin, whom Jane befriends.
+Jane is invited to the Wortin home as a guest.
+Jane and Nigel plot to steal Julia's diamond necklace.
+Julia throws a party in Jane's honor, and her exotic neighbor Juan begins to woo Jane, causing Nigel to become jealous.
+Jane locates Julia's safe and the necklace within, but she is touched by Julia's kindness to her and cannot allow herself to steal the necklace.

-Julia throws a party in Jane's honour, and her exotic neighbor Juan (Lamas) begins to woo Jane.
-Jane becomes somewhat swept off her feet at Juan's attentions to her, causing Nigel to become jealous.
-On the first night of her stay, Jane locates Julia's safe and the necklace, but is touched by the lady's kindness towards her and has second thoughts about their plan, so she does not go through with it.
-The following day Jane receives a proposal from Juan and decides to accept.
-Jane and Nigel argue about Jane's decision, and although they share a kiss, they are reluctant to admit their feelings for one another, having long ago agreed that theirs was a strictly business relationship.
+The following day, Jane accepts a marriage proposal from Juan.
+Jane and Nigel argue about her decision, and although they share a kiss, they are reluctant to admit their feelings for one another, having long ago agreed that theirs was a strictly business relationship.